A completely (un)biased review of your options

 Whichever option you choose (open source or commercial) the end result must be compatible with your existing setup and be able to scale to enterprise demands.

-The KeyLines team understands this requirement, and is constantly working (and testing) to meet it.
+The Cambridge Intelligence team understands this requirement, and is constantly working (and testing) to meet it.

-Every KeyLines release is rigorously tested on a growing array of devices and browsers.
+Every Cambridge Intelligence product release is rigorously tested on a growing array of devices and browsers.
 When you deploy your final product, you know it’ll work for everyone – even on the CEO’s new tablet.
 As exciting as a DIY project may be, open source projects rarely take account of these requirements and companies don’t have time to solve the problem themselves.

 Now let’s turn our attention to functionality.

 For the fastest route to data insight, your users need powerful data visualization capability, presented in a way that makes sense to them.
-It’s important to offer them functionality that delivers real and useful insight – whether it’s layouts, social network analysis measures, temporal analysis, geospatial analysis or the ability to group and filter data.
+It’s important to offer them functionality that delivers real and useful insight – whether it’s layouts, social network analysis measures, temporal analysis, geospatial analysis, the ability to group data using combos or filtering.

 You could invest developer time into building that functionality with an open source library, but can you guarantee that it’ll work together as a slick, engaging experience?